BillReeves/RepData_PeerAssessment1/PA1_template.md

 ## 5    NA 2012-10-01       20
 ## 6    NA 2012-10-01       25
 ```
 There are 2304 NA observations out of 17568 total.
 The maximum 806 steps in a 5-minute interval seems high, 2.7 steps per second for 5 minutes.
-However, a quick Google check showed that, according to [running.competitor.com](http://running.competitor.com/2014/07/training/make-a-high-stride-rate-work-for-you_54957), "Top-level distance runners typically run at a high number of steps per minute - between 180-200," and "The average recreational runner is closer to 150-170 steps per minute."
+However, a quick Google check shows that, according to [running.competitor.com](http://running.competitor.com/2014/07/training/make-a-high-stride-rate-work-for-you_54957), "Top-level distance runners typically run at a high number of steps per minute - between 180-200," and "The average recreational runner is closer to 150-170 steps per minute."
 So this is not an error, merely a measurement of the subject running.

 ```r
 summary(steps)